 - Patches.
 Software codes are changed constantly as upgrades improve the performance and boost the security of a given program.
 On refurbished products, patches are upgraded to fix bugs and spare future customers the trouble of avoidable problems.

-The difference between used and refurbished hardware is that refurbished is much safer to purchase, since all the features will have been tested for functionality, and any applicable software will have been updated accordingly.
-As such, the benefits of refurbished equipment far outweigh the savings that come with buying used equipment, since used items have not been tested, cleaned or upgraded.
+The difference between used and authorized refurbished hardware is that authorized refurbished is much safer to purchase, since all the features will have been tested for functionality, and any applicable software will have been updated accordingly.
+As such, the benefits of authorized refurbished equipment far outweigh the savings that come with buying used equipment, since used items have not been tested, cleaned or upgraded.

 A used piece of IT hardware would be a previously owned product that has simply been placed back on the market with basic functionality testing, but no upgrades.
 Therefore, the product could be anywhere from several months to several years old, but limited to the original microcode and firmware.
 Moreover, the product will probably not have been cleaned internally or given any expert maintenance.
 As such, the equipment could be outdated or of limited usefulness.
 In worst-case scenarios, a used item could fail after mere weeks or even days of use.